From the Center for Peace Communications, a thinktank led by Dennis Ross, this amazing litany of regional grassroots cooperation with Israel.

 Quite the overview: “The Real Class War” by Julius Krein, editor of American Affairs.

-The real class war is between the 0.1 percent and (at most) the 10 percent—or, more precisely, between elites primarily dependent on capital gains and those primarily dependent on profes sional labor.
+The real class war is between the 0.1 percent and (at most) the 10 percent — or, more precisely, between elites primarily dependent on capital gains and those primarily dependent on profes sional labor.

-Thursday, September 26th, 2019
+Wednesday, September 25th, 2019

 Starting from WeWork, Matt Stoller coins “counterfeit capitalism” as the Amazon model: “take inputs, combine them into products worth less than their cost, and plug up the deficit through the capital markets in hopes of acquiring market power later or of just self-dealing so the losses are placed onto someone else.”
 It is, he argues, terrible for society as a whole.